What is Mobile App Development? A Simple Guide

 There is no worldwide “best.”
 For highest performance, select native; cross-platform for cost and speed; hybrid/PWA for more basic apps; and low-code for quick MVPs.

 Q3.
-How Long does it take to Build an App?
+How Long Does It Take to Build an App?

 Six to twelve weeks can be taken up for a focused MVP.
 Feature-rich consumer apps often take 3–6+ months, depending on scope, integrations, and team size.